-Similar to Macau, Hong Kong is a nearby special autonomous region of China and adopts four-year bachelor degree studies in Accounting.
-The students are Chinese and study Accounting programs in English.
-A comparative study using Hong Kong data of a similar research setting was conducted.
-Data of 133 student questionnaires from the Accounting Program of the City University of Hong Kong were collected.
+Similar to Macau, Hong Kong is a nearby special autonomous region of China and adopts fouryear bachelor degree studies of Accounting.
+The students are Chinese and study Accounting programmes in English.
+Comparative study using Hong Kong data of similar research setting was conducted.
+Data of 133 student questionnaires from the Accounting Program of City University of Hong Kong were collected.
 There were 62 female students and 71 male students.
 113 students were from Hong Kong, and 20 students were from China.
 The multiple regression model of Macau sampled accounting students showed a higher adjusted R of 0.374.
 Yet using the same set of independent variables for regressing against CGPA dependent variable in Hong Kong accounting student samples, the adjusted and significant R was 0.193.
-It might be explained by different demographic backgrounds, personal domain, and part-time work situations between these two nearby but different student populations.
+It might be explained by different demographic backgrounds, personal domain, and part-time work situations between these two nearby but actually different student populations.
 Tables 4 and 5 below illustrate Hong Kong accounting student sample results.